syntheticfox/RobOculus/README.md

 glm (openGL) 0.9.6.3

 #Before you run the code...
 *Download and install [OpenCV 2.4.11](http://sourceforge.net/projects/opencvlibrary/files/latest/download?source=files).Then add an environment variable to your system for OpenCV.
-Here is a [basic tutorial](http://opencv-srf.blogspot.com/2013/05/installing-configuring-opencv-with-vs.html), you only need to look at the "Steps to Set up Environmental Variable" of the tutorial.
+Here is a [basic tutorial](http://opencv-srf.blogspot.com/2013/05/installing-configuring-opencv-with-vs.html), you only need to look at the "Steps to Set up Environmental Variable" section of the tutorial.

 *To interface with the Arduino board, install the [Arduino USB Driver](http://www.arduino.cc/en/Main/Software).